The following procedures explain how to prepare an ExtraHop appliance for evaluation.

 - Select Yes at the prompt to confirm that all data will be deleted and then press ENTER.

-- You can perform a secure wipe of the ExtraHop appliance by selecting Yes and then pressing ENTER.
+- You can perform a secure wipe of the ExtraHop system by selecting Yes and then pressing ENTER.
 A secure wipe can take several hours to complete.

 - When the installation is complete, select Reboot and then press ENTER to restart the system.

-If you have forgotten your ExtraHop password for the Admin UI, you can reset the password to the system default.
-Then, you can log into the Admin UI for the appliance with the default password and change the default password to a secure password that you select.
+If you have forgotten your ExtraHop password for the Administration settings, you can reset the password to the system default.
+Then, you can log in to the Administration settings on the ExtraHop system with the default password and change the default password to a secure password.

-Before completing these steps, return to the BIOS Boot Manager and select the option to boot from the system hard drive.
+Before completing these steps, return to the BIOS Boot Manager and select the option to boot from the rescue media.

-- From the Select Menu Option screen, select Reset Settings Menu and then press ENTER.
+- From the Select Menu Option screen, select Wipe/Reset Menu and then press ENTER.